 So, it was after a lapse of a few years. . . where I dropped out of high school, partied every night, had a child and buckled down to raising him as a single mother. . . that I finally returned to school.
 It was at HFCC that I discovered what most avid readers already seemed to know: I loved to write as much as I loved to read.

 I enjoyed every essay I was required to compose for each and every literature class, and I took an abundance of English classes.
 I received encouragement from each of my instructors, and my writing habits and style improved.
-I went on to the University of Michigan and earned my Bachelor’s Degree in English (of course), and I enjoyed every Shakespeare class, 18th, 19th, and 20th century literature course, and the assignments required by them all: writing essay after essay, some of which even earned me hundreds of dollars in contests.
+I went on to the University of Michigan and earned my Bachelor’s Degree in English (of course), and I enjoyed every Shakespeare class, 18th, 19th, and 20th century literature course, and the assignments required by them all: writing essay after essay.
+I even entered college and university writing contests and earned hundreds of dollars in prizes.

 Years later, I own my own web design company and work as a technical writer for a local engineering company.
 The other day, I was bemoaning the fact that I take no time to enjoy expressing myself in writing, any more.
 And I remembered something that deeply affected and encouraged me back in those first few semesters at HFCC.